webxos/macroslow/README.md

 ### 📢 Attribution

 This repository is maintained by the **WebXOS Research Group**.
-For collaboration, reach out via [webxos.ai](https://webxos.ai) or submit issues and pull requests directly.
+[webxos.netlify.app](https://webxos.netlify.app), submit issues and pull requests directly.

 ## 🐪 Overview of MAML ##